 ANZAMEMS, in partnership with Arc Humanities Press, is delighted to announce the launch of two major new book prizes exclusively tailored to ANZAMEMS members.
 Each prize consists of a book contract with Arc Humanities Press and a grant of $A 10,000 to cover the costs of an Open Access publication.

 The ANZAMEMS-Arc Humanities Award for Original Research is aimed at Early Career Researchers and independent scholars.
 Where relevant, the winner of the Prize will benefit from Arc Humanities expert advice on converting a PhD thesis to a monograph.
 The Award for Original Research is an annual prize.
-Applications for 2021 have been concluded.
-Applications for the 2022 prize close at the end of January 2022.
+Applications for 2021 and 2022 have been concluded.

 The 2021 winner was Anna Dorofeeva (Free University, Berlin), Reading Nature in the Early Middle Ages: Writing, Language, and Creation in the Latin Physiologus, ca. 700–1000.